Fibernet Corp.

 Fibernet Corp. is an Internet service and colocation provider based in Orem, Utah.
 Founded in 1994, the ISP was one of Utah's first colocation service companies.
 Fibernet provides service to Utah companies and residents.

 In 2002, Fibernet completed construction of a data center facility and was the first ISP in Utah to become PCI DSS-compliant through the independent auditing company Cadence Group.

-Fibernet also worked with The Cadence Group to receive SAS 70 Type II certification.

 Fibernet Corp.'s services include colocation, dedicated hosting, VPS, and virtual hosting, both commercial and residential.
 Fibernet also leases onsite and virtual office suites.

 History

 Fibernet began in 1994 with a primary focus on residential internet service, but in 1996, it expanded its product line to include internet services for businesses.
 In 1998, Fibernet created an international brand, Nethosting.com (d.b.a.
 NetHosting), to reach a broader market.

 With the creation of NetHosting, Fibernet expanded its product line to include Dedicated, VPS, Virtual Hosting, and a cloud computing platform.